 - current general medical registration with the Medical Board of Australia or medical registration with general scope of practice with the Medical Council of New Zealand

 - an appointment to an appropriate training position at an accredited setting

 - discussed your application and received approval to apply for Basic Training from the hospital or network Director of Physician Education (DPE)

-The DPE’s approval is subject to selection processes, training capacity and/or performance of the prospective trainee.
+The DPE’s approval is subject to local selection processes, training capacity and/or performance of the prospective trainee.
 Australian trainees are required to have their online application approved by their DPE.

 Basic Training in Adult Internal Medicine requires 3 years of full-time equivalent (FTE) training.

 Training completed previously outside Australia or Aotearoa New Zealand can be applied for Recognition of Prior Learning.
 Refer to the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.

 Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.